 “Generally, they like to offer balance transfer promotions to customers they don’t think will default on their balance,” says Armond.

 Applying for balance transfer requests too frequently could also block your way to approval if multiple hard inquiries ding your credit score.

 Every balance transfer credit card is different regarding the minimum score it requires for approval.

-For example, the Citi Rewards+® Card offers a 0% introductory APR on balance transfers for 15 months from the date of your first transfer (then a variable APR of 13.49% to 23.49% after that) but you’ll need excellent credit to qualify for the card.
+For example, the Citi Rewards+® Card offers a 0% introductory APR on balance transfers for 15 months from the date of your first transfer (then a variable APR of 14.24% to 24.24% after that) but you’ll need good to excellent credit to qualify for the card.

 Hay offers a good rule of thumb to follow: “The better your credit, the more likely it is that you’ll be approved, and be approved for better terms.”

 She says the same things that can reduce your chances of approval for other loans or lines of credit also apply to balance transfers.
 That includes late or missed payments and accounts that are close to their limit or maxed out.